odarroyo/opseestools/README.md

 Example 14: example of a new function implemented in v0.65 that calculates the confinement for an RC section according to Mander model.

+Example 15: Showing how to use a new function where we integrate opseestools with opstool, another great library.
+It also demonstrated how to create a video for the dynamic analysis using that library.

+Example 16: same as example 15, but for a pushover analysis.

 ## Function help

 Each function has a docstring with help for the function, detailing the inputs and outputs.